SUSTAINABILITY

 Plastic-free & renewable

 Where possible, we explore materials with low to no plastic content, including natural cork, FSC-certified wood, reclaimed hardwood, glass and ceramic.
-These solutions can support strong premium narratives while reducing reliance on fossil-based inputs.
+These solutions can support strong premium positioning while reducing reliance on fossil-based inputs.

 Plastic-free & renewable

 Where possible, we explore materials with low to no plastic content, including natural cork, FSC-certified wood, reclaimed hardwood, glass and ceramic.
-These solutions can support strong premium narratives while reducing reliance on fossil-based inputs.
+These solutions can support strong premium positioning while reducing reliance on fossil-based inputs.

 Recycled & circular